tammergalal/katacoda-scenarios/blue-green-deploy-tracking/step2.md

 With all the necessary tooling setup and our deployment up and running, let's take a look at our application with Datadog's APM (Application Performance Monitoring).

 Head over to the <a href="https://app.datadoghq.com/apm/services"> APM > Services</a> page and you should see a list of the services that comprise Storedog.
-Click the `advertisements`.
-This will bring up a page showing many different aspects of our `advertisements` service.
+Change the timeline to `Past 15 Minutes` and now click `advertisements`.
+This will bring up a page showing many different aspects of our `advertisements` service including `Total Requests`, `Total Errors`, `Latency` and more.
+Let's take a look at our Latency graph...

 Wow, looking at the latency for this service shows a staggering 1-3 second response time.
 For our customers that is an unacceptable lag.
 Looking down just below the `Latency Distribution` graph you should see the `Deployments` section.
 Version 1.0 of our `advertisements` service is running, to the far right you will see its very high P95 latency.
 Since we currently only have one version deployed, we cannot get any kind of deployment comparison data, so lets get our latency fixed and see if we can make an improvement over our `1.0` deployment.